 After A Couple Years of Reflection, This is All I Need For Happiness

-The mantra goes like this:
+The mantra goes:

-It really clears my head because we often get so overwhelmed by all the possessions or achievements we don’t have.
+It clears my head because we often get so overwhelmed by all the possessions or achievements we don’t have.
 It’s a great reminder that I have what I need.

 Technically, the mantra isn’t completely true.
 I’m still tweaking it every so often.
 My goal is to add in other fundamental happiness-based exercises that don’t cost a lot.
 What I like about the current version is how simple it is and how clear of a reminder it is that we don’t need much.
 Everyone has access to air.